2572.4 to 2577.3, 4.9 miles

 There are a bunch of other hikers there which is a good sign; a father and son pair and two girls walking the PCT southbound.

 The 6:30 comes on time and I jump on board, happy that I won’t miss the boat.
-A little bit later three more hikers jump on board, this time two girls and a guy.
+A little bit down the road three more hikers jump on board, this time two girls and a guy.
 It’s an hour long drive along the west side of the Columbia River to Chelan.
-Chelan looks is really nice and a place I’d like to come back to explore some other time.
+Chelan looks really nice and a place I’d like to come back to explore some other time.